Simon Jolin-Barrette

 Simon Jolin-Barrette (born 1987) is a Canadian lawyer and politician in Quebec.
 He was elected to the National Assembly of Quebec in the 2014 Quebec election.
 He represents the riding of Borduas as a member of the Coalition Avenir Québec (CAQ).

+Jolin-Barrette, as minister in Legault's CAQ government, passed Bill 21, the bill bans public workers in positions of authority from wearing religious symbols, and Bill 96 strengthens Bill 101, the French language in the province of Quebec.

 Personal life

 Jolin-Barrette grew up in Mont-Saint-Hilaire, a south-shore suburb of Montreal.
 He is a practicing lawyer, with a BCL (civil law), Juris Doctor (common law) and Master of Laws from the Université de Sherbrooke, where he wrote his Masters Thesis on the subject of Senate reform (comparing the Senate of Canada to the Australian Senate).

 At the time of his election in 2014, Jolin-Barrette was employed as a lawyer by the City of Montreal.
 He was also pursuing a LL.D in constitutional law at the Université de Montréal as well as a diploma in public administration at the École nationale d'administration publique.